 10 reasons to whitewater raft in the Adirondacks

-Talk about exploring beautiful back country wilderness from a unique perspective!
-As you travel down the Indain River then through the Hudson River Gorge you are at times miles from the closest roadway.
-Along the trip you will enjoy views of the beautiful trees and vegetation which line the river banks, streams and small waterfalls that flow into the river along the way, mountain peaks, glorious cliffs, wildlife and more.
-And let's not to forget that Indian Lake area is know for the occasional moose sighting.
+Talk about exploring beautiful backcountry wilderness from a unique perspective!
+As you travel down the Indian River then through the Hudson River Gorge you are, at times, miles from the closest roadway.
+Along the trip you will enjoy views of the beautiful trees and vegetation which line the river banks, streams and small waterfalls that flow into the river along the way, mountain peaks, glorious cliffs, wildlife, and more.
+And let's not to forget that Indian Lake area is known for the occasional moose sighting.
 This 17-mile trip is seriously one of the most beautiful scenic tours I've ever taken.

-It's hard to remain focused on your traditionally daily stresses when you are busy tackling the eddies and hydraulics caused by class III, IV (and the spring sometimes V) rapids.
+It's hard to remain focused on your daily stresses when you are busy tackling the eddies and hydraulics caused by class III and IV (and in the spring sometimes V) rapids.
 From experiencing the rush of the moment to listening for commands from your rafting guide, let the river free your mind of stress and tension.
-And this leads to the next big perk...
+And this leads to the next big perk ...

 Talk about great bonding time.
-Pack up the family (kids 8 & up for summer rafting), your friends, even your colleagues and enjoy a day on this amazing river together.
-With the phones and tablets far from sight, you will be having fun while working together as a team to tackle the river... really can you think of a better environment for a group activity?
+Pack up the family (kids 8 and up for summer rafting), your friends, even your colleagues, and enjoy a day on this amazing river together.
+With the phones and tablets far from sight, you will be having fun while working together as a team to tackle the river.
+Really, can you think of a better environment for a group activity?
 I was lucky to be able to spend the day with my father and niece.
-It doesn't matter how old you get, or how many kids you have of your own, any chance to enjoy a father-daughter day is a great day!
+It doesn't matter how old you are, or how many kids you have of your own, any chance to enjoy a father-daughter day is a great day!

 5 things you'll want to know before you go

 Think you're ready to hit this water for yourself?
-Here are 5 things that you should know.
+Here are five things you should know:

 1. What to wear